 TransCode Therapeutics, Inc. (the "Company" or "TransCode") was incorporated on January 11, 2016, under the laws of the State of Delaware.
 TransCode is a biopharmaceutical company focused on developing and commercializing innovative drugs for treating metastatic disease.
 TransCode is preparing for its first clinical study.
 The Company's lead therapeutic candidate, TTX-MC138, is an oligonucleotide conjugated to an iron oxide nanoparticle designed to be administered by infusion to inhibit the ability of metastatic tumor cells to survive.
-The goal of the therapy, if approved, is to achieve lifelong regression and long-term patient survival.
+The goal of the therapy to treat metastatic disease, if approved, is to achieve lifelong regression and long-term patient survival.

 Since its founding, the Company has been engaged in organizational activities, including raising capital, and research and development activities.
-The Company has generated only minor revenues and has not yet achieved profitable operations, nor has it ever generated positive cash flows from operations.
+The Company has not generated revenues and has not yet achieved profitable operations, nor has it ever generated positive cash flows from operations.
 There is no assurance that profitable operations, if achieved, could be sustained on a continuing basis.
 The Company is subject to those risks associated with any early-stage biopharmaceutical company that requires substantial expenditures for research and development.
 There can be no assurance that the Company's research and development projects will be successful, that products developed will obtain necessary regulatory approvals, or that any approved product will be commercially viable.
 In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees and consultants.
 Further, the Company's future operations are dependent on the success of the Company's efforts to raise additional capital.

 To date, the Company has incurred substantial losses and negative cash flows from operations.
 It expects to continue to incur operating losses for the foreseeable future until such time, if ever, that the Company can generate significant revenue from product candidates currently in development.
-At June 30, 2021, the Company had an accumulated deficit of \$5,176,316, total outstanding debt of \$2,240,000 (before deduction of debt issuance costs and debt discounts), and total accrued interest expense of \$247,285.
-At June 30, 2021, the Company had \$79,567 in cash and cash equivalents.
-Through June 30, 2021, the Company's primary source of capital was from the issuance of convertible promissory notes.
+At September 30, 2021, the Company had an accumulated deficit of \$7,506,022.
+At September 30, 2021, the Company had \$22,499,856 in cash and cash equivalents.
+Through September 30, 2021, the Company's primary source of capital was from the sale of convertible promissory notes and equity securities.

 On July 13, 2021, the Company completed the initial public offering ("IPO") of its common stock at an initial offering price of \$4.00 per share.
 The Company's common stock commenced trading on the Nasdaq Capital Market on July 9, 2021, under the ticker symbol "RNAZ".
 The Company issued 7,187,500 shares of common stock in connection with the IPO, including exercise of the underwriter's over-allotment option.
-The gross proceeds from the IPO, including proceeds from the exercise of the underwriters' option to purchase additional shares, were \$28.75 million.
+The gross proceeds from the IPO, including proceeds from the exercise of the underwriters' option to purchase additional shares, were \$28.8 million.
 The net proceeds from the IPO were approximately \$25.4 million after deducting underwriting discounts, commissions and estimated offering expenses payable by the Company, including offering costs paid in 2020 and offering costs accrued and unpaid as of June 30, 2021.
 In connection with the IPO, the Company also granted the underwriters warrants to purchase up to 312,500 shares of Company common stock at an exercise price of \$5.00 per share (125% of the initial public offering price).
-Upon the closing of the IPO, outstanding convertible promissory notes converted into 1,068,135 shares of Company common stock.
+Upon the closing of the IPO, outstanding convertible promissory notes and accrued interest thereon converted into 1,068,135 shares of Company common stock.